Jon-Adrian Velazquez

+music executive Jason Flom, and entertainment company Roc Nation.

 On May 8, 2022 The New York Times published an extensive feature on how Velazquez was Slepian's "one man innocent project" inside Sing Sing prison to help free several innocent men.

-On February 13, 2023, NBC News announced the launch of "Letters From Sing Sing", a 7-episode podcast, the first from NBC News Studios, detailing Slepian's 20-year search for the truth and his journey with Velazquez along the way.

-The murder
+The case

 Retired NYPD officer Albert Ward was murdered during an attempted robbery of his illegal gambling establishment in Harlem, New York on January 27, 1998.
 Ward was involved in the running of the establishment at the time.
 Witnesses initially claimed that the two assailants were both black, and that the shooter was a black man with braids.
-Velazquez is Latino and had short hair at the time.
+Velazquez had short hair at the time.

+In the media

-The Case and Dateline NBC investigation
+Dateline NBC investigation

-Beginning around 2002, Velazquez wrote letters to Dateline producer Dan Slepian, after hearing about another one of Slepian's documentaries that resulted in getting another conviction overturned.
+Beginning around 2002, Velazquez wrote letters to Dateline NBC producer Dan Slepian, after hearing about another one of Slepian's documentaries that resulted in getting another conviction overturned.
 Dateline producers began an investigation that lasted ten years, tracking down and interviewing witnesses and others involved in the case.

 Velazquez contends that he was speaking on the phone with his mother at the time of the murder, a claim that is supported by phone records showing a call between Velazquez's residence and his mother.
 The prosecution contended that it was his girlfriend on the phone at the time.
 One witness who testified in court incorrectly identified a juror instead of Velazquez when asked to point out the perpetrator.
-Other witnesses were a heroin addict and his drug dealer.
-Velazquez was initially identified in the case by presenting one of the witnesses with hundreds of images of people previously convicted of unrelated crimes.
+Other witnesses were a heroin addict and a drug dealer.
+Velazquez was misidentified in the case by presenting one of the witnesses with hundreds of images of people previously convicted of unrelated crimes.

-The broadcast about Velazquez's case aired nationally on NBC on February 12, 2012 and was nominated for three Emmy awards.
+The broadcast about Velazquez's case aired nationally on NBC on February 12, 2012 and was nominated for three Emmy Awards.

 The broadcast sparked a review of Velazquez's case by the Manhattan District Attorney's Conviction Integrity Unit.
 On April 5, 2013, the unit decided to let the conviction stand.
 In response to the DA's unwillingness to further pursue his bid for innocence, on May 2, 2013 his legal council officially files a motion 440 with the court in New York City.